 eligible for increased incentives.

-Once registered, Miners will need some proprietary
+Once registered, Contributors will need some proprietary

 the equipment using an approved design or purchase